 What is Neurodiversity?

-A good percentage of people are what one would call “normal” or “neurotypical”.
-Deviations from that norm can occur in many different forms, including ADD/ADHD, Asperger Syndrome, other autism spectrum disorders.
-Some may consider other kinds of conditions, such as bipolar disorder and dyslexia, to be manifestations of such deviations as well (this blog will primarily deal with neurodiversity and Asperger Syndome).
+A good percentage of Some people are what one would call “normal” or “neurotypical”.
+Deviations from that so-called norm can occur in many different forms, including ADD/ADHD, Asperger Syndrome, or other forms of autism spectrum disorders.
+Some may consider other states of being kinds of conditions, such as bipolar disorder and dyslexia, to be manifestations of such deviations as well (this blog will primarily dealt with neurodiversity and Asperger Syndome).
 What neurodiversity means is that atypical differences in brain wiring and neurological states that affect processing information, perceiving, communicating, and cognition should be embraced and accepted.
-And what this boils down to is that we who are affected by these conditions may not believe that they are “things” to be “fixed”.
-Rather, we may just frame them as differences.
+And what this boils down to is that we who are affected by these conditions neurodivergent may not believe that they are “things” to be “fixed”.
+Rather, we may just frame them as they are differences.

 Opinions on Neurodiversity

 There are many sides of the neurodiversity argument.
 Organizations such as Autism Speaks are typically “pro-cure” — they have historically framed autism spectrum disorders as tragic events and seek ways to prevent and cure them.
-Some individuals and organizations argue quite the opposite, that there is no “cure” for these conditions; framing them as differences they instead seek tolerance, understanding, and resources to enable those on the spectrum to live happy and fulfilling lives.
+Some individuals and organizations argue quite the opposite, that there is no “cure”, as they are not disorders to begin with but instead valid neurological differences present in the human genome for these conditions; framing them as differences they instead seek for which tolerance, understanding and resources are needed to enable those on the spectrum for autistic people to live happy and fulfilling lives.
 Some go as far as to distance themselves from the “disabled” term and a few even suggest that those on the spectrum are superior to normal people, or “neurotypicals”.

 What Do You Believe?